I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 Peter Notebaert shared: The polarity of C1 and C2 should be reversed.
 My daughter has retested It has the same effect.
 Both circuits have the same effect.

-Blinking 2 LED circuit using NPN transistors
+Two LED Flasher Circuit using NPN transistors

 Operation of the circuit